 1 cup of warm water

 7 gr of dry yeast

-Mix 1 cup of rye flour, dry yeast, 5 tbs of sunflower seed and salt in a casserole.
-Then add water, milk and the rest of the flour and knead Doug until it doesn't stick into your hand.
+Mix 1 cup of rye flour, dry yeast, 5 tbs of sunflower seed, and salt in a casserole.
+Then add water, milk, and the rest of the flour and knead Doug until it doesn't stick to your hand.

 Cover up and wait for 30-35 minutes until it rises.
 After it expands, take pieces and roll them to put on the tray.

-Ice it with the topping and and add more seeds to give it a nice look.
+Ice it with the topping and add more seeds to give it a nice look.